serock/py-ggl-tools/README.md

 # py-ggl-tools
-Python scripts for working with `.ggl` files
+Python scripts for working with .ggl firmware update files

 ## Background info
 Firmware updates for power line adapters with Broadcom chipsets are distributed as `.ggl` files.
-A `.ggl` file is an archive that contains other files.
+A `.ggl` file is an archive that contains both binary and text files.
 Some of these files contain information about firmware parameters.
 The Python scripts in this project deal primarily with the firmware parameter-related files (for example, dumping and overlaying firmware parameter values).